Above is a rare combination of a Reconvilier ATP on an original AF0210 strap. Both are currently difficult to find.

 Below are 2 Reconvilier ATPs, one on the original 6B/2617 strap from 1954, and the other on an original A.F.0210. strap from 1945.

-Since they are rare, here is a photo of 3 Reconvilier ATPs.
-The straps are, left to right, an original 16mm AF0210, a 16mm VBHygienique, and an original strap from the field, marked TOBRUK 1941 7 RTR.
+Next, an original strap from the field, marked TOBRUK 1941 7 RTR.
 The strap is well worn and appears to be cannibalised webbing with a hand sewn buckle, and has no prepunched eyelet holes.
-This type of strap possibly led to developing the AF0210 strap.
+This type of strap possibly led to the development of the AF0210 strap.

-The case back is a 6 notch screw in stainless steel with a chamfered edge to the back, marked 1xxxx or 2xxxx.
+The case back is a 6 notch screw in stainless steel with a chamfered edge to the back, marked 189xx or 283xx.
+There were 2 issues of the watch and the known serial numbers bracket 2409 watches.

 The movement is the Reconvilier 120.